Epigenetics: Genomic imprinting

-Diabetic wound healing

-Epigenetic modifications have given insight into the understanding of the pathophysiology of different disease conditions.
-Though, they are strongly associated with cancer, their role in other pathological conditions are of equal importance.
-It appears that the hyperglycaemic environment could imprint such changes at the genomic level, that macrophages are primed towards a pro-inflammatory state and could fail to exhibit any phenotypic alteration towards the pro-healing type.
-This phenomenon of altered Macrophage Polarization is mostly associated with all the diabetic complications in a clinical set-up.
-As of 2018, several reports reveal the relevance of different epigenetic modifications with respect to diabetic complications.
-Sooner or later, with the advancements in biomedical tools, the detection of such biomarkers as prognostic and diagnostic tools in patients could possibly emerge out as alternative approaches.
-It is noteworthy to mention here that the use of epigenetic modifications as therapeutic targets warrant extensive preclinical as well as clinical evaluation prior to use.

 Examples of drugs altering gene expression from epigenetic events

 The use of beta-lactam antibiotics can alter glutamate receptor activity and the action of cyclosporine on multiple transcription factors.
 Additionally, lithium can impact autophagy of aberrant proteins, and opioid drugs via chronic use can increase the expression of genes associated with addictive phenotypes.

-In a groundbreaking 2003 report, Caspi and colleagues demonstrated that in a robust cohort of over one-thousand subjects assessed multiple times from preschool to adulthood, subjects who carried one or two copies of the short allele of the serotonin transporter promoter polymorphism exhibited higher rates of adult depression and suicidality when exposed to childhood maltreatment when compared to long allele homozygotes with equal ELS exposure.

 Parental nutrition, in utero exposure to stress or endocrine disrupting chemicals, male-induced maternal effects such as the attraction of differential mate quality, and maternal as well as paternal age, and offspring gender could all possibly influence whether a germline epimutation is ultimately expressed in offspring and the degree to which intergenerational inheritance remains stable throughout posterity.
 However, whether and to what extent epigenetic effects can be transmitted across generations remains unclear, particularly in humans.

 Addiction

-Addiction is a disorder of the brain's reward system which arises through transcriptional and neuroepigenetic mechanisms and occurs over time from chronically high levels of exposure to an addictive stimulus (e.g., morphine, cocaine, sexual intercourse, gambling, etc.).
+Addiction is a disorder of the brain's reward system which arises through transcriptional and neuroepigenetic mechanisms and occurs over time from chronically high levels of exposure to an addictive stimulus (e.g., morphine, cocaine, sexual intercourse, gambling).
 Transgenerational epigenetic inheritance of addictive phenotypes has been noted to occur in preclinical studies.
 However, robust evidence in support of the persistence of epigenetic effects across multiple generations has yet to be established in humans; for example, an epigenetic effect of prenatal exposure to smoking that is observed in great-grandchildren who had not been exposed.

-Depression

-Epigenetic inheritance of depression-related phenotypes has also been reported in a preclinical study.
-Inheritance of paternal stress-induced traits across generations involved small non-coding RNA signals transmitted via the paternal germline.